Mia Donalson is in a forested environment and smiling.

 Bio

-Mia Donalson is from Charlottesville, VA.
+Mia Donalson is an artist from Charlottesville, VA.
 Donalson graduated from Virginia Commonwealth University (VCU) with their BFA in craft and material studies in May 2023.
 Their work has been shown at The Anderson and Hawthorne galleries in Richmond VA and CityClay in Charlottesville VA.
 Donalson functions within the artistic canon of contemporary craft and confessional art.
 They received a craft apprenticeship program (CAP) award in 2023 to facilitate apprenticing under Caroline Woolard.
-They are currently a core fellow at Penland School of Craft.
+Mia is currently a core fellow at Penland School of Craft.

 Artist Statement